OpenNTI/nti.docs.platform.enduser/guide/part3.rst

 If you aren’t quite finished with the assignment, that’s okay.
 You can leave it as is without publishing it and return to it later.
 It will be saved as a draft.
-For instructions about returning to an assignment, see the section `Edit or
+For instructions about returning to an assignment, see the section "Edit or Delete an Assignment.
-Delete <#NextThoughtInstructorsGuide.xhtml#h.nmoej0w35u2a>`__ `an
-Assignment <#NextThoughtInstructorsGuide.xhtml#h.nmoej0w35u2a>`__ .

 Step 7: Add assignment to a lesson
 ----------------------------------

 There are two ways in which to add assignments to your lesson.

+While Viewing your Assignment
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+While viewing your assignment, you can add your assignment to a lesson.

 #.
-While Viewing your Assignment:

-While viewing your assignment , you can add your assignment to a lesson.

-#.
 Above the title of the assignment, click on the blue text that “Add
    to Lesson.”
 A new sharing window will appear that lists where the assignment is currently placed, and lists the current lessons, both drafted and published. |image97|
 #.
-Now select the Lesson you’d like to place the assignment in by
+Now select the lesson you’d like to place the assignment in by
-   clicking “Add to Lesson.”
+   clicking “Add to lesson.”
 When you select this, a pop up menu will allow you to select a section within the lesson to place the assignment. |image98|
 #.
 Select the section(s) in which you’d like to place the assignment.
-   The Lesson will now be listed at the top of the sharing window.
+   The lesson will now be listed at the top of the sharing window.
 #.
 Now, click “Done.”

-.. note:: You will notice that “Add to Lesson” has been replaced with the name of the Lesson in which the assignment is shared to.
-Click on this again to add or remove the assignment from a Lesson.
+.. note:: You will notice that “Add to Lesson” has been replaced with the name of the lesson in which the assignment is shared to.
+Click on this again to add or remove the assignment from a lesson.
 You can also add it to multiple lessons.

  |image99|

-2. While Viewing a Lesson:
+While Viewing a Lesson
+^^^^^^^^^^^^^^^^^^^^^^^

 While viewing a lesson, you can add your assignment to a lesson.

 #.
 Click on the “Edit” at the top right-hand corner of the lesson.
 This
    will enter the editing mode. |image100|

 #.
 Now, find the section in which you’d like to place the assignment and
    click “+Add Content.”
-(This text appears at the bottom of each section within a lesson while in edit mode.)
+(This text appears at the bottom of each section within a lesson while in Edit Mode.)
 This will open the content menu.

 #.
 In the content menu, select “Assignment.” |image101|

 #.
 Next, find your assignment within the list of assignments, click on
    it, and then click “Select” in the bottom right-hand corner.

    .. warning:: If you do not see your assignment, you may not have set it to be published.
 Return to your assignment and publish the assignment.
-Please see the section `Edit or Delete an
-Assignment <#NextThoughtInstructorsGuide.xhtml#h.nmoej0w35u2a>`__  to
-find out how to return to your assignment.
+Please see the section "Edit or Delete an Assignment" to find out how to return to your assignment.

  |image102|